-3. DMH-1 expenses are brought forward to CFR-2.
-OASAS program expenses are brought forward to Column 2, OMH program expenses are brought forward to Column 3, OPWDD program expenses are brought forward to Column 4 and Shared Program expenses are brought forward to Column 6.
-Approved software will bring figures forward automatically.
+Expenses from the DMH-1 carry forward to the CFR-2.
+OASAS program expenses are carried forward to Column 2, OMH program expenses are brought forward to Column 3, OPWDD program expenses are brought forward to Column 4 and Shared Program expenses are brought forward to Column 6.

-Please see Section 14 for detailed instructions on completing schedule CFR-2.
+3. CFR-2: Section 14.0 has detailed instructions on completing schedule CFR-2.